If you’re like me, you love self-hosting your own projects. But as the number of services you run grows, so does the list of DNS records.

 Delegating Your Subdomain

-Our CoreDNS server is humming along, locally serving up records like a champ.
+Our CoreDNS server is humming along locally.

-But right now, only your server knows about it.
 The final, exhilarating step is to tell the world – specifically, through your domain registrar or DNS provider (in my case, Cloudflare) – that for your chosen subdomain, your CoreDNS server is now the one in charge.
+This is called delegation.

 It's a powerful moment, making your self-hosted DNS server officially responsible for lab.ivansalloum.com (or whatever subdomain you chose).